Petrobras scandal about to hit Brazil's political class

 Under Brazilian law, lawmakers and cabinet members can only be tried by the Supreme Court.
 Prosecutor Rodrigo Janot has said he plans to file cases with the court by the end of the month against politicians involved in the graft scheme at Petrobras.

-Prosecutors say corrupt executives from Petroleo Brasileiro SA (PETR4.SA), as the company is formally known, conspired with contractors to misappropriate billions of dollars from the company.
+Prosecutors say corrupt executives from Petroleo Brasileiro SA, as the company is formally known, conspired with contractors to misappropriate billions of dollars from the company.
 Some of the funds were funneled to politicians and political parties, the prosecutors say.

 Who will be on Janot’s list has become a nervous guessing game for Brazil’s political class.